nathan-sheffield/nathan-sheffield.github.io/_posts/2023-12-25-o-tennenbaum.markdown

 Ok, so a pair of c.e. sets can be inseperable.
 You're getting a little impatient -- is this robot guy just trying to waste your time?
 As if in response to that thought, it turns to you and begins printing out ticker tape again.

-> "`TENNENBAUM'S THEOREM[^6]: No countable non-standard model of Peano Arithmetic can be computable.
-That is, for any way of labeling elements of the model with finite strings, there's no algorithm in general to compute the label of $n + m$ given $n$ and $m$.`"
+> "`TENNENBAUM'S THEOREM: No countable non-standard model of Peano Arithmetic can be computable.
+That is, for any way of labeling elements of the model with finite strings, there's no algorithm in general to compute the label of $n + m$ given $n$ and $m$.`"[^6]

 "No!", you cry, "It can't be!".
 You'd just discovered the general structure of these models, and had been excited to learn about all these different worlds hiding behind your own -- only to be told that these worlds are, in some real sense, fundamentally uncomprehendable.
 You hear servos whir as the ghost turns its head to look you in the eyes.
 Out rolls a small strip of tape that reads simply "`PROOF:`".